-UK cable subscriptions seem to rise every year.
+UK cable subscription prices seem to rise every year.
 In 2016, Sky raised prices £2 per month, while both Virgin and BT continue to be costly services to use for those that want quality TV.
 Thankfully, it’s easy to shirk the cable company, go all-in on a high-speed internet service, and enjoy free and low-cost cable alternatives in the UK.
-Whether you want live TV or want to opt for a purely on-demand option, there are low cost alternatives that can easily help you cut the cord.
+Whether you want live TV or want to opt for a purely on-demand option, there are cheap alternatives that can easily help you cut the cord.

 Read on to learn more about:

 - Where to find more information about cord-cutting in the UK

 Thrift is king when it comes to cord-cutting in the UK.
 While your friends in the US may get to enjoy a far larger bundle of cheap streaming options, like Philo, fuboTV, and Sling TV, UK residents are not out of the woods.

 Given the popularity and quickly growing demand for cable alternatives on this side of the Atlantic, there are more options for UK residents than in most other countries.
 Even better is the fact that a growing number of those available options are completely free.
 Here are some of the best ones we’ve found.

 Streaming service Tubi TV is somewhat of a rare gem in the on-demand streaming world.
 With thousands of TV show episodes for UK residents, Tubi TV is a free streaming service with a sizable content library.
 Tubi TV is supported through video-based advertisements on all of its videos.
 The service has strong support from both independent filmmakers and large producers and copyright holders as well, including Paramount Pictures, MGM studios, and Lionsgate.

 There are upsides and downsides to TubiTV.
 Besides the fact that this service comes free-of-charge to users, it also contains some highly respectable content.
 There are over a dozen different categories to choose from, including a very large selection of TV shows and movies for children.